 The admission offices of the National University of Singapore (NUS) and the Nanyang Technological University are reportedly swamped with applications from China since early this year.
 Both universities have ascended into the world’s top 20 on the latest ranking by British consultancy Quacquarelli Symonds.

-David Zeng, who just finished his undergraduate course at the Guangzhou-based South China University of Technology and was packing for Singapore for a course in finance at NUS, told Asia Times that about 50 of his classmates also got offers from Singaporean institutions and that he reckoned Chinese students could make up about half of the foreign student population at NUS in the new academic year.
+David Zeng, who just finished his undergraduate course at the Guangzhou-based South China University of Technology and was packing for Singapore for a course in finance at the NUS, told Asia Times that about 50 of his classmates also got offers from Singaporean institutions and that he reckoned Chinese students could make up about half of the foreign student population at the NUS in the new academic year.

 Chinese students who have secured offers from US universities or elsewhere in the West are either caught up in the US’s stricter visa vetting or simply dare not to go as the virus is still largely uncontained, with a new daily record of over 88,000 new cases in the US on Thursday.